Planning Primer

 The Zoning By-law provides controls for the use and type of development of all land in Ottawa.
 The Zoning By-law also sets specific requirements for development that must be followed.
 These include provisions for building heights, the number of parking spaces, and the size of front, side and rear yards.

-Starting in 2023, the City will be consulting with communities, the development industry, grass-roots organizations, non-profits and other stakeholders to ensure that everyone gets a chance to have their say in the new Zoning By-law.
+In 2023, the City began consulting with communities, the development industry, grass-roots organizations, non-profits and other stakeholders to ensure that everyone had their say in the new Zoning By-law.

 The Engage Ottawa page will be your one-stop shop for project updates and information on future public engagement opportunities.
 You will also find FAQ’s, blogs and future drafts of the by-law as they become available.